kubenext/lissio/docs/plugins/content/docs/writing-plugins.md

 		log.Fatal(err)
 	}

-	log.Printf("octant-sample-plugin is starting")
+	log.Printf("lissio-sample-plugin is starting")
 	p.Serve()
 ```

 ## Example

-Octant ships with an [example plugin](https://github.com/kubenext/lissio/blob/master/cmd/octant-sample-plugin/main.go).
+Lissio ships with an [example plugin](https://github.com/kubenext/lissio/blob/master/cmd/lissio-sample-plugin/main.go).

 # More About Capabilities

-Octant provides a well defined set of capabilites for plugins to implement these include:
+Lissio provides a well defined set of capabilites for plugins to implement these include:

  * Print support; printing config, status, and items to the overview summary for an object.
  * Tab support; creating a new tab in the overview for an object.